 Brett's expert tip: Definitely make a reservation if planning to visit Friday or Saturday evening.

-Located in the former home of GB&D and The Village Grind, Bar Mars is the latest new addition to The Village of West Greenville.
+Located in the former home of GB&D and The Village Grind, Bar Margaret is the latest new addition to The Village of West Greenville.
 The bar features an ever changing list of super creative cocktails and the kitchen is cranking out some really relatable plates like burgers and pasta prepared at a gourmet level.
 Ingredients are locally sourced from neighbors like Naked Pasta and Revival Butchery, bringing a strong sense of community to this quaint little arts district just outside of Downtown Greenville.
 They are open for dinner (no lunches yet) and stay open late night if you just want a cocktail after dining at any of the other great establishments The Village has to offer.

 Local Expert tip: With the exception of the "Cola Fashioned" the cocktail menu completely changes just about daily.

 Amidst all the strip malls and storefronts on Poinsett Highway sits an old residential home that has recently been converted to Oak Hill Café.
 Here you will find breakfast and lunch Tuesdays through Friday, Saturday brunch, and a full dinner service Wednesday through Saturday.
 All of this is prepared with an emphasis on locally sourced, sustainable ingredients, many of which come directly from the farm plot directly behind the restaurant.
 The farm includes a dozen varieties of mushrooms cultivated on the properties own oak trees, making entrees like the Blue Oyster mushroom served over rice with a green tomato a can't miss dinner treat.
 For lunch, try the burger made with a unique blend of local beef, pork, and mushrooms from the farm out back.